Reliability-Latency-Rate Tradeoff in Low-Latency Communications with Finite-Blocklength Coding: Introduction

-To analyze the QoS of communication systems, the first \RV{step} is to formulate a proper model, which takes QoS metrics into account.
-In low-latency communications, we are interested in the probability of the queue length and delay violating certain thresholds \cite{bennis}, which are two key performance indicators of QoS.
-To this end, the effective bandwidth (EB) and effective capacity (EC) methods are proposed to conduct an asymptotic QoS analysis by introducing the link-layer queueing model.
-With the help of EB and EC, the queue-length-violation probability (QVP) and delay-violation probability (DVP) \RV{can be expressed concisely}.
-The EB of a source is defined as the minimum constant service rate required by the given arrival process to satisfy the QoS requirements \cite{eb}.
-Effective capacity (EC) is the dual concept of EB, \RV{indicating} the maximum constant source rate that can be supported by the given service process to \RV{meet} the QoS requirement \cite{ec}.
-Based on EB, EC, and Shannon's formula, \RV{several} works focus on the performance analysis and resource allocation designs under statistical QoS constraints in various communication systems with different channel and arrival models, such as independent Rayleigh fading channel \cite{rayleigh1}, time-correlated Rayleigh fading channel \cite{classic}, and Nakagami-$m$ channel \cite{fsmcch1}.
-Specifically, the high-SNR slope of EC was characterized in \cite{rayleigh1} with the infinite blocklength assumption.
+To analyze the QoS of communication systems, the first step is to formulate a proper model, which takes QoS metrics into account.
+In low-latency communications, the primary concern lies in the probabilities of queue length and delay exceeding certain thresholds \cite{bennis}, both of which are critical indicators of QoS performance.
+To this end, the concepts of effective bandwidth (EB) and effective capacity (EC) are utilized to perform asymptotic QoS analysis via a link-layer queuing model.
+With the help of EB and EC, the queue-length-violation probability (QVP) and delay-violation probability (DVP) can be expressed concisely.
+EB refers to the minimum constant service rate required for a given arrival process to meet the QoS constraints \cite{eb}.
+EC is the dual concept of EB, representing the maximum constant source rate that can be supported by the given service process to meet the QoS requirement \cite{ec}.
+Based on EB, EC, and Shannon's formula, several studies focused on the performance analysis and resource allocation designs under statistical QoS constraints in various communication systems with different channel and arrival models, including independent Rayleigh fading channel \cite{rayleigh1}, time-correlated Rayleigh fading channel \cite{classic}, and Nakagami-$m$ channel \cite{pc1}.
+Specifically, the high-SNR slope of EC was analyzed in \cite{rayleigh1} under the assumption of infinite blocklength.